freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/check-if-an-object-has-a-property.md

 ---

 ## Description

 <section id='description'>

 Now we can add, modify, and remove keys from objects.
 But what if we just wanted to know if an object has a specific property?
 JavaScript provides us with two different ways to do this.
-One uses the <code>hasOwnProperty()</code> method and the other uses the <code>in</code> keyword.
-If we have an object <code>users</code> with a property of <code>Alan</code>, we could check for its presence in either of the following ways:
+One uses the `hasOwnProperty()` method and the other uses the `in` keyword.
+If we have an object `users` with a property of `Alan`, we could check for its presence in either of the following ways:

 ```js
 users.hasOwnProperty('Alan');